dyfet/libcpr/FEATURES.md

 This provides a pager memory allocation system to create micro-heaps that can be disposed efficiently all at once.

+## cpr/multicast.h

+Basic multicast socket operation.
+Currently it creates a socket that binds to and operates under a specfied interface and includes helpers to join and drop multicast groups.

 ## cpr/pipeline.h

 A pipeline, much like a very simple go channel, to move object pointers between a producer and consumer thread per C11 threading.
 If drop policy is used then dropped packets in the pipeline are also free'd.

+## cpr/service.h

+Basic support for writing service daemons, including logging.

 ## cpr/socket.h